-The wedding of Prince Harry and Meghan Markle at St. George's Chapel, Windsor on May 19, 2018 has put this special church high on many a visitor's curiosity list.
+The wedding of Prince Harry and Meghan Markle at St. George's Chapel, Windsor on May 19, 2018, has put this special church high on many a visitor's curiosity lists.
 Here is everything you need to know to plan a visit.

-When he marries in what is, in essence, the family chapel, Prince Harry will walk down the aisle of the same church his mother, the late Princess Diana, carried him to be christened.
+When he married in what is, in essence, the family chapel, Prince Harry walked down the aisle of the same church his mother, the late Princess Diana, carried him to be christened.